 To determine the main benefits of your products, analyze all the rational and emotional motives and arrange them in priority order.
 The brand can combine 2 types of motives in the positioning process.
 However, ensure these motives are:

-- Strong and be able to evoke actions
+- Strong and able to evoke actions

 Your audiences need a reason to believe, thus finding a reason to persuade them in the most effective way.
 Understanding the deepest demand of customers is the North Star for brand positioning and communication.

-Solution to build a brand from the core
+Solutions to build a brand from the core

 Having a strong buying motive is just a small step in the go-to-market journey.
 In particular, Branding is an important decision that affects a business’s ability to reach the market.